AlextheEngineer/Ego2Hands/README.md

     Move the evaluation data into directory "/data/Ego2Hands/eval/".
 The "eval/" folder should contain the sequence folders and their corresponding background folders.

-3. (Optional) **Download the pretrained models**
+3. **Download the pretrained models (Optional)**
-  * We provide pretrained models with input edge channel and energy output channel as well as the scene-adapted models for the 8 evaluation sequences.
+We provide [pretrained models](https://byu.box.com/s/t30xmoum43c4fdctjvdk72wba62n6b6o) with input edge channel and energy output channel as well as the scene-adapted models for the 8 evaluation sequences.
 You can test the models' performance by copying the provided models into the correct directory and following the instructions for testing below.

 4. **Usage:**\
 Run the following code for testing different functionalities using the arguments below: